kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 ### PodGroup Status Lifecycle

 The `PodGroup.Status` is managed by kube-scheduler and true workload[^1] controllers.
-For alpha we will introduce `Conditions` and `ScheduledPods` fields, more fields will be added for beta and GA.
+For alpha we will introduce `Conditions` field, more fields will be added for beta and GA.

 The controller is responsible for initializing the `PodGroupScheduled` condition when a new PodGroup is created.
-The scheduler then takes over responsibility for updating both the `ScheduledPods` counter and the `PodGroupScheduled` condition as it processes the pods.

-- When a `PodGroup` is created, the controller initializes the `PodGroupScheduled` condition with status `Unknown` and `ScheduledPods` field by zero
+- When a `PodGroup` is created, the controller initializes the `PodGroupScheduled` condition with status `Unknown`
-- At scheduler, each time a pod is successfully scheduled, the scheduler increments the `ScheduledPods` counter
-- For gang scheduling policy, when the `ScheduledPods` counter equals to `MinCount` in `PodGroupTemplate`, the scheduler updates the `PodGroupScheduled` condition to `True`
 - For basic scheduling policy, when the pod related to the `PodGroup` gets scheduled, the scheduler updates the `PodGroupScheduled` condition to `True`
 - If pods are unschedulable(i.e., timeout, resources, affinity, etc.), the scheduler updates the `PodGroupScheduled` condition to `False` and sets the reason fields accordingly